Evildoers catch / seize / snatch / ravish. God is more powerful than Satan.

 Satan and his agents snatch the Truth away and carry off people by force

 11 I am the good shepherd.
 The good shepherd gives his life for the sheep.
 12 But a hired servant, who is not the shepherd, neither are the sheep his own, sees the wolf coming and leaves the sheep, and flees; and the wolf catches them, and scatters the sheep.
 13 The hired servant flees because he is a hired servant, and does not care for the sheep.
+[Emphasis added.]

-God has the power to transport his people supernaturally: from one place to another on this physical earth, or from this physical earth to heaven.
+God has the power to transport His people supernaturally: from one place to another on this physical earth, or from this physical earth to heaven.

 I would not, brethren, have you be ignorant concerning those who have fallen asleep, lest you sorrow like others who have no hope.
 For if we believe that Jesus died and rose again, so then also those who sleep in Jesus, God will bring again with him.
 And this we say to you in the word of the Lord: we who live and are remaining at the coming of the Lord will not precede those who sleep.
 For the Lord himself will descend from heaven with a shout, and the voice of the archangel, and the trumpet of God.
 And the dead in Christ will arise first.
 Then shall we who live and remain be caught up with them also in the clouds, to meet the Lord in the air.
 And so shall we ever be with the Lord.
 Therefore comfort one another with these words.
 [Emphasis added.]

 When a person trusts in God’s promises, nothing can snatch that person out of God’s hand.

 John 10:27-28 [Jesus said:]